Larry Fonacier: 2016–17 season

 In a 2016–17 Philippine Cup game, Fonacier had 15 points as they got their first win of the season over Ginebra.
 He then had 16 points on four triples along with four boards, one assist, and one steal in 28 minutes in a win over Alaska.
 With a new head coach in Nash Racela, he enjoyed a career resurgence as in their first five games of the conference, he averaged 10.8 points built around 2.2 triples, three rebounds, 1.4 assists, and 0.8 steal in 27.3 minutes.
 TNT finished the elimination round with a record of 6–5.
 In Game 1 of their quarterfinals series against Globalport, he had 17 points and went five of nine from distance.
 They moved on to the semis against the San MIguel Beermen, where in a Game 4 loss, he had a team-high 15 points.
 However, he was given a rare technical foul for 'disrespectfully addressing the referee' just when the team was at the height of a fourth quarter rally.
-He led the team with 14 points in a Game 7 loss, and the Beermen moved on to the Finals.
+He led the team with 14 points in a Game 7 loss, and the Beermen moved on to the finals.

 Fonacier also competed once again in the Three-Point Shootout during the 2017 All-Star Week.
 In his final game with TNT, he had 14 points on 5-of-10 shooting, with four of his shots coming from beyond-the-arc.

 NLEX Road Warriors (2017–2022)

 2016–17 season

 In a four-team trade, Fonacier went from playing for TNT to playing for the NLEX Road Warriors.
 TNT gained Anthony Semerad and a first round pick from Globalport.
 With NLEX, he reunited with his former head coach from Red Bull, Coach Guiao, and assumed the role of a veteran for the young NLEX team.
-He didn't play for NLEX in the 2017 Commissioner's Cup, as he had underwent surgery for bone spurs and with NLEX not in the playoffs, had no need to rush his recovery.
+He didn't play for NLEX in the 2017 Commissioner's Cup, as he had undergone surgery for bone spurs and with NLEX not in the playoffs, had no need to rush his recovery.

 In the 2017 Governors' Cup, he had 12 points in a win over Ginebra.
 He then had 16 points, seven boards, two assists, two steals, and only one turnover in 30 minutes in an upset win over Meralco.
 NLEX then clinched a spot in the quarterfinals with a 103–100 win over SMB as he logged 16 points, four rebounds, three assists, two blocks, and one steal in 29 minutes.
 He stepped up in the clutch, as he made two clutch triples, inbounded the ball that led to free throws for JR Quiñahan, and blocked Alex Cabagnot's attempt to send the game into overtime.
 With his performance in that game, he earned a PBA Press Corps Player of the Week citation.
 In the quarterfinals, they lost to the Star Hotshots.